Sanket5358/Project3_SocketCAN_DBC/README.md

 │   ├── can_transmitter.c
 │   └── dashboard.py
 │
-├── can_transmitter
-├── Makefile
-└── README.md
-8. DBC File
+├── can_transmitter8.
+DBC File

+DBC stands for CAN Database.

-The CAN database used in this project is:
+The project uses:

 dbc/vehicle_information.dbc

-The DBC file defines the CAN messages and signals used by the Vehicle Information Network.
+The DBC defines the CAN messages and signals required to decode the transmitted CAN frames.

-It contains information such as:
+The DBC contains information such as:

 CAN Identifier
 Message name